Can a Felon Get a Passport? What the Law Says in 2023 (Yes & No)

 As mentioned, those convicted of a crime will not need to do anything different and will fill out the form as normal.
 However, it is a good idea for anyone applying for a passport to first run a criminal history check on themselves before submitting any paperwork.

-It will allow the individual to know exactly what shows up on a background check and in their criminal history record and most importantly, it will allow individuals to do the necessary steps on how to fix your background check.
+It will allow the individual to know exactly what can be seen in a background check and in their criminal history record and most importantly, it will allow individuals to do the necessary steps on how to update and correct information in your background check.

 Although not extremely common, mistakes do happen on criminal records and individuals will want to remedy these as soon as possible to avoid any delays to the already long passport application process.
-Individuals can learn how to get a criminal background check by using the search bar at the top of this page.
+Individuals can learn how to access my criminal background report by using the search bar at the top of this page.

 Simply enter the name of the person you wish to check to perform a public record search on the individual which will include information regarding criminal charges and convictions.

 There is also the option to use a private background check service to perform the check, however, individuals should know that the majority of online background check companies will operate on a subscription service which will require individuals to pay for a full month of service even if they are only performing a single check.
-However, there are companies that offer a 7-day free trial background check so individuals can find their criminal history information at little to no cost.
+However, there are companies that offer a background check trial allowing 7 days of free access so individuals can find their criminal history information at little to no cost.

 Finally, individuals who want the most thorough check possible can run a federal background check on themselves by getting an FBI identity history summary check.6 This is a fingerprint-based background check and is likely the most complete and accurate criminal history check that is currently available to the average person.